cilium/cilium/Documentation/bpf/toolchain.rst

           *c = sum;
         }

-At default code generation, the assembler will look like:
+At default code generation, the assembler looks like:

 .. code-block:: shell-session